kermitt2/entity-fishing/doc/restAPI.rst

 The client updates the modified annotations in the first JSON response and can send it back to the service now as new query via the */disambiguate*.

-The corrected annotations will then be exploited by the (N)ERD system to possibly improve the other annotations and disambiguations.
+The corrected annotations will then be exploited by the *entity-fishing* system to possibly improve the other annotations and disambiguations.

 (7) processSentence
 """""""""""""""""""